Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Problems/0D/index.md

 !!! example "Definition of a `Calphad_Problem` based on `CalphadInformedNeuralNetwork<mfem::Vector>`"

-    This example assume that metamodels are used to approximate chemical potentials and mobilities for the U-Pu-O ternary system in a liquid-solid mixture.
+    This example assume that metamodels are used to approximate chemical potentials and mobilities for the A-B-C ternary system in a liquid-solid mixture.

     The serialized `PyTorch`models are named `solid_model.pt` and `liquid_model.pt` for the solid and liquid, respectively.